ChrisJAllan/vr-video-player-overlay/README.md

 * Send a SIGUSR1 signal to the application, using the following command: `killall -USR1 vr-video-player`

 You can zoom the view with alt + Q/E.

+When using the built-in video player and the vr window is focused you can then use left/right arrow keys to move back/forward in the video and space to pause.
+In the future vr-video-player will show a graphical interface inside vr to manipulate the video.

 You can launch vr-video-player without any arguments to show a list of all arguments.